Q. Why is there an independence movement?

 All of this can be achieved with just a stroke of a UK minister’s pen on the wide-ranging justification of ensuring ‘flexibility for the internal market system, in response to changes in market conditions’.

 Devolution was intended to allow Scotland a degree of variation within the UK but the Conservative government clearly wishes to eliminate this, subjecting Scotland to a UK Government we did not vote for which has no legitimacy in Scotland, contrary to the Scotland Act (1998).

 Q. But surely the Scottish National Party campaigns for independence?

 Support for the Scottish National Party has continued to soar despite the failure of the independence referendum.
-The SNP now looks set to win the May 2021 Holyrood elections.
+The SNP recently won the May 2021 Holyrood elections with a pro-independence majority of seats.
 As a party of government though the SNP has withdrawn from active independence campaigning.
 It continues to focus its strategy on securing a fresh poll with the agreement of the UK Government.
 The SNP Scottish Government regards itself as a government not a campaign.
 Many are disappointed by this and feel that the movement must take different directions beyond party political structures.
 No independence movement ever secured independence through politicians alone but through the struggle of the people.

 Q. What is Scotland, and how did it end up being subject to Westminster?